matheuristic/dotfiles/software_notes.md

 Pandoc is a very useful tool for converting between different document formats (e.g., Markdown to HTML, or Markdown to LaTeX).
+(Commands below create a new environment, but it may be preferable to install into the `tools` environment.)

 ```sh
 mamba create -n pandoc